Meditation is mostly about the breath.

 You might also consider using an app or a guided journey.

-Frequent short sessions are better than one long session.
+Frequent short sessions may be better than one long session.

 You are resetting yourself to a state of calm.